wictorwilen/Microsoft-teams-docs/teams/code.md

 Because Microsoft Teams apps are composed web services, you can use any web-programming technology.
 For tabs, we provide a JavaScript library.
 For bots and compose extensions, we recommend you use either C# or Typescript to take advantage of our [SDK extensions](#microsoft-teams-extensions-for-the-bot-builder-sdk) for .NET and Node.js.

+## Building Microsoft Teams apps with node.js

+If you prefer building your Microsoft Teams app using node.js and TypeScript you can scaffold your project strucutre using the [Teams Yeoman generator](https://www.npmjs.com/package/generator-teams).
+The generated project supports Tabs, Bots, Compose Extensions and Connectors.

 ## Coding your tab

 Tabs are simply iframe'd web content.
 You can leverage your existing web service, written in any language and hosted on any cloud platform, and simply include the [Microsoft Teams JavaScript library](jslibrary.md) in pages you display in Teams.
 This library provides methods for your tab and your authentication and configuration experiences.